 Day 8 – Corinth and Canal

-3 DAY CRUISE This cruise provides a perfect introduction to the Aegean Sea.
+3 DAY CRUISE This cruise provides a perfect introduction to the Aegean.
 In the days following the land tour, we cruise through the most beautiful waters in the world to enchanting destinations.
-Stroll along the marble streets of Ephesus; visit the grotto of St. John on the isle of Patmos where he wrote his apocalyptic book of Revelation; wander the whitewashed alleyways of Mykonos; explore the Venetian city of Heraklion of Crete; and marvel at the breathtaking view of Santorini.
+Stroll along the marble streets of Ephesus; visit the grotto of St. John on the isle of Patmos where he wrote his apocalyptic "Revelations"; wander the whitewashed alleyways of Mykonos; explore the Venetian city of Heraklion of Crete; and marvel at the breathtaking view of Santorini.
 The history of each of our ports-of-call is rivaled only by their natural beauty.

 Day 9 – Mykonos